YangLi1/01_Git_and_Intro/README.md

 2. Just as in 1., I would use a Stack to accomplish the task, but to ensure that the whole file is not read in and then out put, I would use a counter to keep track of how many lines have been read in.
 Once the counter reaches 50, I would stop the program from reading in more lines and instead begin outputting the lines in LIFO order.
 I would use a while loop that keeps repeating this process until there is nothing left to read in the file.

+3. To accomplish the task of reading 42 lines, and then following those 42 lines, checking for an empty line and then printing the line that occurred 42 lines prior to the blank line, would require a queue that stores 43 lines of text maximum.
+The queue would be the best option because once the 44th line would be read, it would replace the very first line that was read by the program, which is acceptable because the first line isn't needed anymore.
+When a blank line would be encountered, it would be easy to access the line of text that was located 42 lines prior to it because it would be the first element to be deleted from the queue due to its "first in, first out" structure.

+4. For a program that would only print a line of text that is not a duplicate, I would recommend using an SSet because it is an ordered set.
+I would first store each occurrence of a line in the SSet in alphabetical order (since we're using a text file).
+After reading in a line, I would compare the line to the contents of the SSet.
+If a match isn't found, I would store the line in the SSet and then output the line.
+If a match was found, I would not store the line, nor would I output it.

+5.For similar reasons to 1.1.4, I would use an SSet again.
+In this case, the first occurrence of each line is still stored in the ordered set.
+When a match IS found, I would replace the line in the SSet with the line that was just read in, and I would then print that line.

 #### 4. Your choice: Morin, Exercise 1.2, 1.3, or 1.4 (pick one)

 Note: You should not need to write any real computer code for any of these.
 Instead, explain how you would approach the problem using a combination of English and pseudocode.
 The goal is to write something that is understandable by any programmer, even if the two of you have never used the same computer language.
 (In other words, assume the other person does not know the syntax of Java or C/C++, but knows the basic programming constructs such as for loops, if statements, variables, and so on.)